czarkoff/miscutils/README.md

 ## Using GNU make

-Unfortunately, GNU Project's `make` software derived in its syntax from classic BSD `make` implementations.
+Unfortunately, GNU Project's `make` software diverged in its syntax from classic BSD `make` implementations.
 So far, users of GNU `make` have two options:

 1. Switch to BSD `make`.